jask-aran/QuickGPT/README.md

 - Focused on, and will default to providing short answers for simple questions
 ### Roadmap
 In rough order of targeted completion
-- API call to chatGPT
+~~API call to chatGPT~~
-- Inline call from terminal with no flags returning answer limited to ~50 words
+~~Inline call from terminal with no flags returning answer limited to ~50 words~~
+- Allow for successive inline calls from terminal to continue a conversation, allowing for answers between other work in the terminal.
+This requires storing conversation history between script executions, probably in JSON
 - Terminal arguments to allow adjusted output parameters
     - E.g. -v verbose (unlimited length) return
     - Pre tuned context prompts e.g. "Do not explain"